choilab-hr/KSBI_BIML_2024/README.md

-# KSBI_BIML_2024
+# KSBI-BIML 2024
+Welcome to the **Single-cell Multiomics** session.
-Github repository for the KSBI-BIML 2024 workshop session
+This is a GitHub repository for the session.

+This session would cover:
+1. Spatial Transcriptomics analysis
+2. Multi-omics analysis with Spatial Transcriptomics
+3. scATAC-seq data analysis and GRN construction